 It is very useful to have an assessment of the parent-child relationship for the purposes of making recommendations for therapeutic intervention or giving practical parenting strategies.
 For this I use either the Marshak Interaction Method (MIM), which is an observation of structured child – parent activities based on Theraplay® principles, or other family interaction observations with play activities.

-For younger children I use the Child Attachment and Play Assessment (CAPA) using Story Stems, or sand-tray with miniature figures.
+For younger children I use the Child Attachment and Play Assessment (CAPA) using Story Stems.

 Early adverse experiences can impact the child’s development and their capacity to learn in the classroom.
 Developmental trauma impairs executive functioning (problem- solving) and cognitive functioning.
 I work with school-based professionals to give them practical tools to support children who have executive functioning difficulties.

 I offer Nurturing Attachments and Foundations for Attachment group programmes which are designed to provide support to parents, adoptive parents, and foster carers of children who are experiencing difficulties.
-The programmes help parents to understand the impact of loss and trauma on the child’s emotional, neurological and psychological development, and help parents develop their parenting skills to match the emotional and behavioural needs of the child.
+The programmes help parents to understand the impact of loss and trauma on the child’s emotional, sensory, neurological and psychological development, and gives them the enhanced parenting skills to match the emotional and behavioural needs of the child.